 "staff and external points of view": a wide range of opinions both in favour and opposed to a particular course of action.

 "issues and options": various aspects of a course of action and a range of possible choices.

-CEO recommendations are accompanied by a discussion of alternatives and potential outcomes.
+CEO recommendations are accompanied by a discussion of alternatives and potential outcomes by the Board.